pingidentity/terraform-provider-pingdirectory/docs/resources/default_prometheus_monitor_attribute_metric.md

 - `metric_type` (String) The metric type that should be used for the value of the specified monitor attribute.
 - `monitor_attribute_name` (String) The name of the monitor attribute that contains the numeric value to be published.
 - `monitor_object_class_name` (String) The name of the object class for monitor entries that contain the monitor attribute.
+- `type` (String) The type of Prometheus Monitor Attribute Metric resource.
+Options are ['prometheus-monitor-attribute-metric']

 ### Read-Only